wballard/starphleet/index.md

 ### Testing Buildpacks
 Sometimes you just want to see the build, or figure out what is going on.
 Starphleet lets you directly push to a ship and run a service outside the autodeploy process via a `$ git push`.
 You will need to have a public key in the headquarter's `authorized_keys` folder that is matched up with a private key in your local ssh configuration.
-Remember, you are pushing to the ship, which is just like pushing to any other Git server over ssh.
+Remember, you are pushing to the ship, which is just like pushing to any other Git server over SSH.

 ```bash
 $ git remote add ship git@<ship_ip>:<name>
 $ git push ship master
 ```

-In the above example, the `name` can be anything you like.
+In the above example, the `<name>` can be anything you like.

 ## Maintenance